-I am a fourth-year Ph.D. student at MIT Sloan finance, and I am interested in cryptocurrencies, financial development, entrepreneurship, and labor.
+I am a fourth-year Ph.D. student at MIT Sloan finance, and I am interested in cryptocurrencies, entrepreneurship, development, and labor.
 Recently, I worked on understanding the competition in a crypto intermediary market similar to mutual funds, and an anatomy of the largest stablecoin run using depositor-level data from the blockchain.
 I studied statistics at the University of Chicago, where I briefly reflected on the IPO market in China.
 I received B.S. in mathematics summa cum laude from UCLA, where I worked on large-scale optimization algorithms.
-A native of Zhengzhou, China, I constantly miss hulatang (a spicy soup)
+A native of Zhengzhou, China, I constantly miss hulatang (a spicy soup).

 How to pronounce my name